 Now, only one final step to take: go to the custom office and get that visa stamped!
 Welcome to Iran!
-You successfully applied for your visa on arrival at Tehran airport!
+You successfully applied for your Iran visa on arrival at Tehran airport!

-FAQ about Iranian visa on arrival
+FAQ about Iran visa on arrival

 >> No, you also apply for a visa at the other international airports of Iran.
 I met Ellen from Australia, who applied for a visa on arrival at Shiraz airport and it took her 15 minutes to get one.

 Can I apply for a visa on arrival for Iran for more than 30 days?